Rilwan0410/passwordGenerator/README.md

 ![](/img/enter-a-value-error-img.png)

-Once you have enter a value for the length of your password (between 8 and 128 characters), and click the "Generate Password" button, you will given a randomly generator password based on the criteria you have/haven't specified.
+Once you have entered a value for the length of your password (between 8 and 128 characters), and clicked the "Generate Password" button, you will given a randomly generator password based on the criteria you have/haven't specified.

 ![](/img/password-generated-img.png)

 ## Links